PACE Hospitals is recognized as the Best Cardiology Hospital in Hyderabad, Telangana, India, offering a full spectrum of advanced heart care services.

 Interventional cardiology is a subspecialty of cardiology that deals with the diagnosis and treatment of cardiovascular / heart disease using minimally invasive procedures.
 Interventional cardiologists use catheters, which are thin, flexible tubes, to access the heart through the blood vessels.
 They then use a variety of tools and techniques to treat heart diseases, such as coronary artery disease, heart failure, and heart rhythm disorders through angioplasty: stenting, coronary artery bypass grafting (CABG), heart valve repair or replacement, ablation.

-The study, diagnosis, and treatment of the cardiovascular system is the center of attention of the medical specialty of cardiology.
+The study, diagnosis, and treatment of the cardiovascular system is the centre of attention of the medical speciality of cardiology.
 Cardiology can be divided into three primary categories: invasive, non-invasive, and interventional.

 No, an angiogram does not clear a blockage.
 It is a diagnostic test that allows cardiologists/heart specialists to see inside the arteries and determine the severity of a blockage.
 If a blockage is found, it can be treated with angioplasty or coronary artery bypass grafting (CABG).